sfepy/sfepy/doc/developer_guide.rst

 Without git
 """""""""""

-Without using git, send the modified files to the `sfepy-devel
-<http://groups.google.com/group/sfepy-devel>`_ mailing list or attach them to
-the corresponding issue at the `Issues
-<http://code.google.com/p/sfepy/issues/list>`_ web page.
-Do not forget to
-describe the changes properly.
+Without using git, send the modified files to the `SfePy mailing list`_ or attach them using gist to the corresponding issue at the `Issues`_ web page.
+Do not forget to describe the changes properly.

 With git
 """"""""